 3. Wristcutters: A Love Story (2007)

 What really happens to people who commit suicide?
-Apparently they end up in a life more "The Fall" movie Posterdrab than the one they left, no smiling, laughing or happiness.
+Apparently they end up in a life more drab than the one they left, no smiling, laughing or happiness.
 After hearing his girlfriend is also wandering in the same afterlife, Zia ventures forth with a Russian rocker and sees the oddities in the bitter hereafter.

 Genre: Comedy, Fantasy